ebanx/woocommerce-gateway-ebanx/CONTRIBUTING.md

 ## So you want to code...

-If you want to help us by coding all you have to do is fork our repo, create a [well named]branch from develop and make a [pull request](https://github.com/ebanx/woocommerce-gateway-ebanx/compare) to our develop.
+If you want to code (and you are not an ebanker [yet](https://ebanx.recruiterbox.com/)) all you have to do is fork our repo create a [well named]branch from develop and make a [pull request](https://github.com/ebanx/woocommerce-gateway-ebanx/compare) to our develop.
-We use [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model.